 Postdoctoral Fellow at Harvard Business School

 My research interests lie at the intersection of innovation, knowledge sharing and platforms.
-More specifically, my research leverages field experiments, in addition to archival data and qualitative insights to examine when knowledge sharing between people from different domains and expertise enables learning, knowledge recombination and innovation.
+More specifically, I leverage field experiments, in addition to archival data and qualitative insights to examine when knowledge exposure to people and ideas with different expertise and backgrounds enables learning, knowledge recombination and innovation.

 I have a PhD in Management Science from Northwestern University, a MBA from Columbia Business School and a BSE in Operations Research and Financial Engineering from Princeton University.
-Before graduate school, I worked in sales and trading, equity research, and customer demand forecasting.
+Before graduate school, I worked at Morgan Stanley and Microsoft.